 1. One in-two out.
 While a lot of e-waste ends up in landfill, a lot more gets stashed in cupboards, garages, spare rooms and shelves around Australia – meaning we have to keep mining our soil rather than recycling all the precious materials accessible above-the-ground in old technology.
 So, for every new piece of technology you welcome into your home, commit to recycling two unwanted pieces; we call it the “1-2 rule”, or “one-in, two out”.

 3. Packaging pollutes.
-Australians sent about 1.6 million tonnes of packaging to landfill in 2012, or 36 per cent of the approximately 4.4 million tonnes we generated*.
+Australians sends millions of tonnes of packaging to landfill every year.
 So, don’t forget to thoughtfully dispose of the cardboard box and any plastic packaging that came with your new purchase, or that you’ve kept from your old one.

 4. Mark your calendar.
 Circle a month, even twice a year, in your family calendar that you’ll round up and dispose of all your household e-waste every year.
 Check techcollect.com.au for your nearest collection site, and make it a tradition.
-February is a great time, after everyone’s back from summer holidays and you’re likely to have new technology in the house after the Christmas / New Year sales.
+Now is a great time, for you to work on this.

 5. Contact your local council to see if they will accept your e-waste.

 7. Take it to your work.
-Take your inspiration to recycle and reuse to work, that is, not your e-waste!
-If you’re part of a small business, like just over 50% of workers in Australia* then consider how you can influence e-waste recycling in your workplace – maybe pool resources and do one trip to your nearest TechCollect collection site with everyone’s home and office e-waste together (it’s free).
-TechCollect has special arrangements for medium to large businesses too, call 1300 229 837 for more information.
+Take your inspiration to recycle and reuse at work (when you are back working in your office), that is, not your e-waste!
+If you’re part of a small business, like just over 50% of workers in Australia* then consider how you can influence e-waste recycling in your workplace – maybe pool resources and do one trip to your nearest collection site with everyone’s home and office e-waste together (it’s free).

 8. Tied up in knots.
-Those random power cables from your old TV, computer, printer or accessory can also be recycled by TechCollect, even if they’re all knotted up in a drawer and you don’t know which cable belongs to which device – bring it with you to your nearest TechCollect site, and thanks to recycling something beautiful could be made out of it!
+Those random power cables from your old TV, computer, printer or accessory can also be recycled too, even if they’re all knotted up in a drawer and you don’t know which cable belongs to which device – bring it with you to your nearest site, and thanks to recycling something beautiful could be made out of it!

 9. Pay it forward.
 If your computer or TV is still in good working condition, give it to a family member or friend.